 Break or cut the upper loops off of mini pretzels to use as handles.

-Melt vanilla almond bark and attach a handle to the side of each cookie cup, holding them in place for several seconds.
-Set them in the mini muffin pan to harden.
+Melt vanilla almond bark and attach a handle to the side of each cookie cup.
+Hold them in place for several seconds to ensure that it stays put.
+Set the cookie cup with the handle upwards, in the mini muffin pan to harden.

 Coat the inside of each cookie cup with melted vanilla almond bark.